Yashmieen/Ecommerce-Follow-Along/README.md

 #### Summary:
 This milestone focuses on creating an engaging Home Page where users can easily browse and explore our products.
 By adding responsive design. we have significantly improved the user experience.
 This update marks an essential step in making our e-commerce application user-friendly and visually appealing.

+### Milestone 9: Product Management Frontend
+In this milestone we focused on Interacting with product API, Where users can add and view products in a simple UI, This Includes:

+Display a form to add products
+Form to add a new product
+Connects to Express & MongoDB API